 Before purchasing a Jetta, keep in mind that there will be complications from time to time.
 Volkswagen Jetta’s problems tend to rack up with mileage.
 The drivability of the sedan decreases every time you leave a major problem unaddressed.
 This is why it is essential to know about the common issues so you can repair your car as needed in the future.

-All that in mind, you should never purchase a 2006 or 2009 VW Jetta.
+With all that in mind, you should never purchase a 2006 or 2009 VW Jetta.
 Additionally, steer clear of the 2010 and 2011 model years.
-The more recent models, like the ones between 2018 to 2018 have shown much fewer problems.
+The more recent models, like the ones between 2018 and 2018 have shown much fewer problems.

 Volkswagen Jetta Problems – Best and Worst Years Details